Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Numerical Results

 \section{Numerical Results}

-This section provides numerical evidence for the various assumptions and work complexities defined in Section~\ref{sec:dlmc}.
-Reported results focus on \eqref{eqn:kuramoto_model} with $\sigma=0.4$, $T=1$, $(x_0)_p \sim \mathcal{N}(0,0.2)$, and $\nu_p \sim \mathcal{U}(-0.2,0.2)$ for all $p = 1,\ldots,P$.
-We implemented our DLMC Algorithm on both non-rare and rare event observables.
-We demonstrate the effectiveness of this variance reduction method over naive MC.
+This section provides numerical evidence for the assumptions and the computational complexity derived in Section~\ref{sec:dlmc}.
+The reported results focus on the Kuramoto model~\eqref{eqn:kuramoto_model} with $\sigma=0.4$, $T=1$, $(x_0)_p \sim \mathcal{N}(0,0.2)$, and $\nu_p \sim \mathcal{U}(-0.2,0.2)$ for all $p = 1,\ldots,P$.
+We implemented our DLMC algorithm on both nonrare- and rare-event observables.
+We demonstrate the effectiveness of our method over naive MC.